nextflow-io/nextflow/docs/wave.rst

 ----------------------------

 Containers built by Wave are uploaded to the Wave default repository hosted on AWS ECR with name ``195996028523.dkr.ecr.eu-west-1.amazonaws.com/wave/build``.
-The images in this repository are automatically deleted after 1 week from the date of their push.
+The images in this repository are automatically deleted 1 week after the date of their push.

-If you want to store Wave containers in your own container repository use the following settings in the Nextflow configuration file::
+If you want to store Wave containers in your own container repository, use the following settings in the Nextflow configuration file::

    wave.build.repository = 'example.com/your/build-repo'